shaikhazrath/OpenAi-wisper-video-to-text/README.md

 ```

 ## Usage
 Once you have installed the necessary libraries, you can run the ytvideo-to-text.py script to convert a YouTube video to a text file.
-Make sure you have the URL or ID of the YouTube video you want to convert.
+Make sure you have the URL of the YouTube video you want to convert.
 ```python
 python ytvideo-to-text.py
 ```